 - 2 cups powdered sugar

-- 2 egg whites or 2 tbsp meringue powder with 4 tbsp water
+- 2 egg whites or 2 tablespoon meringue powder with 4 tablespoon water

 - Preheat oven at 350 degrees.
 Fully line an 8x8 inch pan with aluminum foil then lightly grease it with oil or cooking spray.

 - In a mixing bowl, cream the butter and sugar on medium speed for 2-3 minutes, or until mixture is light and fluffy.
 Beat in the remaining ingredients for the bars on low speed until mixture is well blended.
 Fold in the chocolate bar.

 - Pour the sugar cookie mixture into the pan.
 Spread evenly.